 - 6. Developer Funding Potential contributions from area developments that will impact specific roadways. - 7.
 Local A roadway that provides direct access to abutting land adjacent to the collector network and serves travel over relatively short distances. - 8.
-Major Collector A through roadway that links principal state highways to county arterial and other collector roadways, which usually consists of four travel lanes and separates opposing traffic by a median. - 9.
+Major Collector A through roadway that links principal state highways to County arterial and other collector roadways, which usually consists of four travel lanes and separates opposing traffic by a median. - 9.
 Open Section or Rural Section Roadway Refers to a roadway constructed with shoulders and drainage ditches on the outside of the roadway and, if divided, with drainage provided in the median.
-Pedestrian and bicycle traffic is accommodated on the shoulders. - 10.Reconstruction Improvement of an existing roadway, generally along the existing alignment, on which the existing pavement and related structures are removed and substantially modified.
-This improvement may be made to the existing lanes, entail the dualization or adding of lanes or otherwise substantially changing the general character of the existing roadway. - 11.Safety Refers to design or structural revisions that will reduce or eliminate the potential for collisions. - 12.Service Refers to design or traffic control revisions that will increase the traffic operating capacity to an acceptable level of operation. - 13.Structural Refers to design or physical corrections that are needed to maintain the load capacity, useful life and the driver riding comfort of roadways and bridges
+Pedestrian and bicycle traffic can be accommodated on the shoulders or by offset multi-use paths, or other safe means of separating pedestrian and bicycle traffic, as appropriate. - 10.
+Reconstruction Improvement of an existing roadway, generally along the existing alignment, on which the existing pavement and related structures are removed and substantially modified.
+This improvement may be made to the existing roadway configuration to better accommodate transit, pedestrian, bicycle, vehicle and other modes of transportation changing the general character of the roadway. - 11.
+Safety Refers to design or structural revisions to infrastructure aimed at mitigating or eradicating potential risks and hazards for all road users. - 12.
+Service Refers to providing a fully multimodal transportation system to support a variety of ways for people to get around, along with easy commuter access to public transit and ease of transition between modes. - 13.
+Structural Refers to design or physical corrections that are needed to maintain load capacity, useful life and user comfort levels for all modes of transportation of roadways and bridges.